 The Indiana county with the most historical markers listed in this database is Marion County, with 234 of them.
 It is followed by Knox County with 78 markers.
 The Indianapolis area of Marion County has the highest number of markers within its limits, 228.
 In Knox County the area with the most markers, 78, is Vincennes.

 Checking the database for the city or town in Indiana with the most markers we again find Indianapolis at the top of the list with 228 markers in or near it.
-It is followed by Fort Wayne in Allen County with 53 markers.
+And Vincennes also shows up again in next place, with 78 markers.
 For the ZIP Code with the most markers it’s 46204 at the top of the list with 83 markers in its delivery area.
 (ZIP Code 46204 is assigned to Indianapolis IN.)
-It is followed by ZIP Code 47591 with 78 markers.
+It is followed closely by ZIP Code 47591 with 78 markers.
 (47591 is assigned to Vincennes IN including the Fritchton delivery area.)

 The Indiana Historical Bureau is currently in charge of official historical markers found all over the state.
 You will also find official markers erected by the Indiana Historical Society, a predecessor.
-We have 417 of their markers in the database.
+We have 454 of their markers in the database.
 Also, a number of counties have erected historical markers on their streets and roads and within their public areas, as have some cities and towns.

 Then there are federal government agencies that put up historical markers, especially in national parks and other areas under their jurisdiction.
 And finally, there are the numerous public and private organizations and individuals that erect markers.
 Some do this as a continual endeavor, and others once in a while, to mark something, someone, or someplace they find important or interesting.
 When one of our correspondents comes across one that satisfies our criteria, we add it to the database.